List of Forms under Companies Act, 2013

 Chartered accountants, company secretaries, and cost accountants verify and certify forms to ensure compliance and accuracy.

-3. How can companies track the status of filed forms?
+3. How can I track the status of filed forms?

-Companies can track forms on the MCA portal using the Service Request Number (SRN) issued during submission.
+Companies can track forms on the MCA portal using the Service Request Number (SRN) issued during the submission process.

 No, all forms under the Companies Act 2013 are filed electronically through the MCA portal.